chrismattmann/tika-similarity/README.md

 The script currently iterates over all jpg images in the current directory and derives their metadata feature names, and computes the union of all feature names.
-The union of all feature names becomes the "golden feature set" that all image document features are compared to via interset.
+The union of all feature names becomes the "golden feature set" that all image document features are compared to via intersect.
 The length of that intersect per image divided by the length of the unioned set becomes the similarity score.
 Scores are sorted in reverse (descending) order and then output in the sorted_scores array.